-Oasis Academy Brislington Admission Arrangements for 2023-2024
+Oasis Academy Brislington, In-year Admission Arrangements for 1 September 2023 until 31 August 2024

 Introductory statement

 Oasis Academy Brislington is an academy where all young people are given the opportunity they deserve to make excellent progress and fulfil their full potential.
 Oasis Academy Brislington is a fully inclusive secondary academy, accepting children of all abilities, of any faith or none.